Autodesk-Forge/forge-bim360-data.connector.dashboard/README.md

 * Extracted data is stored on AWS for 30 days.
 If you do not want to extract the data of specific time again, ensure to download the data to your own database within 30 days.
 * When a request is newly created, it may take a few minutes API could return the jobs list.
 * Be careful not to set effectiveFrom, effectiveTo to the past time when you create request.
+* If a request is created in UI (Insight>>Data), the default description will be _IQ Data Extraction for <BIM360 Account ID>_.
+To make a shorter string in table view, this sample changes the description to _Extraction by UI_

 ## Troubleshooting
 1. **Cannot see my BIM 360 projects**: Make sure to provision the Forge App Client ID within the BIM 360 Account, [learn more here](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
 This requires the Account Admin permission.